Team-BHP > 4x4 & Off-Roading > 4x4 Technical

 And yes, these suspensions can be fixed for a 4x2 variant as well.

-graaja is online now (2) Thanks
+graaja is offline (2) Thanks

 Reply